ParvSeth06/WiDS-Project--Into-The-Realm-Of-Neural-Networks/Week2/README.md

 ## Neural Networks

 Although we won't formally start with neural networks until next week, [**here**](https://www.youtube.com/watch?v=aircAruvnKk) is a short YouTube playlist that explains neural networks very nicely, do go through it!

-As an optional task for the most enthusiastic ones, you can follow this [**playlist**](https://youtu.be/Wo5dMEP_BbI?feature=shared) to implement a Neural Network from scratch in raw Python.
-Note: The above task is a nice way to understand the code implementation but give it a try only after finishing this week's work.